IMG_4268 2

 U – Unitarian Church

-Built in 1865, the Unitarian Church can be seen looming over Todmorden from almost every point in the town.
+Built-in 1865, the Unitarian Church can be seen looming over Todmorden from almost every point in the town.
 In 1994, the Church underwent a £1 million restoration and repair project as a result of its closing in 1987.
-Although originally built by the three Fielden brothers, Samuel, John Jr and Joshua, to honour their late father, it’s now an inviting venue that is free for the public to plan events and ceremonies within.
+Although initially built by the three Fielden brothers, Samuel, John Jr and Joshua, to honour their late father, it’s now an inviting venue that is free for the public to plan events and ceremonies within.
 Its well-preserved gothic style is regarded as one of the finest examples in the North-West.

 Unitarian Church